Projects-by-Harsh-and-Sid/NeuraNFT_Near/README.md

 # NeuraNFT

-NeuraNFT is a pioneering platform built on the Tron blockchain that aims to tokenize intelligence.
+NeuraNFT is a pioneering platform built on the Base blockchain that aims to tokenize intelligence.
 It enables the creation of NFTs representing AI models and data, with a sophisticated permission management system for granular control over access and usage rights.
 By addressing key challenges in the current AI ecosystem, NeuraNFT seeks to create a more equitable, secure, and innovative environment for AI development and deployment.

 ## Table of Contents